-The LfCI project, funded by the Department for Communities and Local Government started back in April 2009.
+The LfCI project, funded by the Department for Communities and Local Government ran from April 2009 to March 2012.
 The aim was to increase awareness of opportunities for social and public participation, and build the confidence and skills for active citizenship.

 Each year of the project had a particular focus.
 In the first year, the focus was to engage learners in one-off activities, events and short courses.
 In the second year, it was about running longer courses, sharing teaching and learning resources, and transferring successful activities to other WEA regions.
 In the third year there was a focus on embedding the project work into mainstream WEA courses through training tutors and piloting activities with secondary beneficiaries.

 You can view our slideshow and read about the project’s activities in more detail by following the links to the project’s reports below.
 These contain interesting case studies and commentaries from learners and partners.
 They also highlight the different ways in which the project has supported people to participate in local matters and give voice to their experiences, and views, to better promote the needs of their communities.

 Learner & Partner Feedback

 Feedback from learners during the project was extremely positive for example, of the 1457 LfCI learner evaluation forms received;

 93% of respondents agreed with the statement - "I feel that the activity/course has enabled people from different backgrounds to meet with/get on well with/ learn from each other (for example mixing social class, faith, ethnicity)".
 Including 41% who strongly agreed.

 90% of learners agreed with the statement - "I feel that the activity/course has enabled/will help me to become more active in my community (for example attend public meetings, volunteer, campaign)", including 33% who strongly agreed.

 89% of respondents agreed with the statement - "I feel that the activity/course has enabled me to/will help me influence decisions in my community (for example respond to consultations, vote at elections, write to my MP)",including 32% who strongly agreed.